AJV009/XeonAJ_AJV009/readme.md

 - All clear 3rd semester (2018) with 63.04%
 - All clear 4th semester (2019) with 64.00%
 - Currently doing Third Year (6th semester) Diploma in Computer Technology

+# Experience and Certificates
+### Running my own business XeonAJ (Computer Consultant)
+Started on April 2019 with the help of Google My Business – I help some local business’s for free with websites build with WordPress,com and connected with Google My Business.

+### Internship at R.B.Tech, Ahmednagar
+3 months training in PHP during 5th semester of Diploma in Computer Technology

+### Course completion Certificates
+- DataCamp: Introduction to Python
+- DataCamp: Introduction to R
+- DataCamp: Introduction to SQL
+- DataCamp: Supervised Learning with Scikit-Learn
+- Nvidia DLI: Getting Started with AI on Jetson Nano
+- Julia Academy: Introduction to Julia
+- Julia Academy: Introduction to ML